influxdata/docs-v2/content/v2.0/reference/internals/storage-engine.md

 After fields are stored safely in TSM files, the WAL is truncated and the cache is cleared.
 <!-- TODO what next? -->

-There’s a lot of logic and sophistication in the TSM compaction code.
+The TSM compaction code is quite complex.
 However, the high-level goal is quite simple: organize values for a series together into long runs to best optimize compression and scanning queries.